 What is the value of this QIV service to consumers?

 Quality Installation Verification (QIV) testing ensures that your AC system is properly charged and has sufficient airflow.
-Using a COOL SMART Participating Contractor provides this benefit, which is not always performed by other HVAC technicians.
+Using a COOL SMART QIV Trained Contractor provides this benefit, which is not always performed by other HVAC technicians.
 The QIV service also helps the air conditioner operate more efficiently, meaning it's less expensive to operate and should last longer with fewer repairs.

 My system is new - how can refrigerant charge be a problem?